Chenxutql/theme-academic-cv/content/project/example/index.md

 ---
-title: Example Project
+title: 'iManta: a Manta ray-inspired Aerial Robot'
-summary: An example of using the in-built project page.
+summary: "**(Video)** An airship robot that mimics the manta ray’s movement and is suitable for indoor-environment applications"
 #tags:
 #  - Deep Learning
 date: '2016-04-27T00:00:00Z'